 Ghostwriter Ethics: A Quiet Word on Quiet Work for New Writers

-Dependent on the sort of company you keep someone hearing you’re a ghostwriter can be met with a variety of responses.
+Depending on the sort of company you keep someone hearing you’re a ghostwriter can be met with a variety of responses.
 Some understand it and know it well off the bat (often other writers).
 Some have heard of the term but little beyond it.
 Some even think there’s something sinister about it.
 Ghostwriting is something of a misunderstood field, and this contributes to the ethics around it.

 It’s a natural reality that someone who works in a field of writing often has the impulse to create.
 Further to this, while there are undoubtedly people who ghostwrite with little interest in their field, more often than not they like the work they do, and do it happily.
 The issue comes up when you’ve an idea for an article that could be similar to a client’s work.

-Morals of a job is obviously up to your own determination.
-Some people wouldn’t write for a gambling website for morals reasons feeling it a social ill, just as others wouldn’t write for a anti-gambling lobby as they feel it’s a ‘fun police’ group out to spoil people’s fun.
-This and other issues like it are personal to you, and up to your own set of values.
+The precise morals of a job are obviously up to each person’s determination.
+Some people wouldn’t write for a gambling website as they feel gambling is a social ill, just as others wouldn’t write for an anti-gambling lobby because they feel it’s a ‘fun police’ group who should mind their own business.

 Just because a name doesn’t go on the byline doesn’t mean a ghostwriter gets a free pass for creating work that could be against the law.
 In turn, it’s unlikely the law would excuse the contribution to any content or website that is known or reasonably suspected to be illegal with a defence composed simply of ‘Hey man, my name isn’t actually on it, I just wrote it!’

-Dependent upon the nature of the contact and what can be established, if a ghostwriter writes for any website that could reasonably be deemed illegal or even offensive – such as writing for a website that advocates hate crime or other anti-social behaviour – expectation there is outright immunity under the law would be an unwise assumption.
+Dependent upon the nature of the contract and what can be established, if a ghostwriter writes for any website that could reasonably be deemed illegal or even offensive – such as writing for a website that advocates hate crime or other anti-social behaviour – any expectation there is outright immunity under the law would be an unwise assumption.

-Whatever your personal view, the facts is there are right now many places around the world that are making marijuana legally available as a recreational drug, just as there are many other states actively working against legalisation occurring
+Whatever your personal view, the fact is there are right now many places around the world that are making marijuana legally available as a recreational drug, just as there are many other states actively working against legalisation occurring

-The location of a business in state A may well have legalised marijuana, and permit for businesses to openly sell, promote, and advertise it.
-If a ghostwriter comes from state B though – and marijuana is not legal in their state – then even if a writer worked remotely, they could end up on the wrong side of the law.
+The location of a business in State A may well have legalised marijuana, and permit for businesses to openly sell, promote, and advertise it.
+If a ghostwriter comes from State B though – and marijuana is not legal in their state – then even if a writer worked remotely, they could end up on the wrong side of the law.

 Putting Pen to Paper